jiamingluuu/notes/database/DDIA.md

 # Part I. Foundations of Data Systems
 ## 1. Reliable, Scalable, and Maintainable Applications
-*Data-intensive*, on the contrary of compute-intensive, application is mainly responsible for:
-- Store data (database)
+*Data-intensive* applications that are
+- Manipulating large amount of loosely coupled analytic jobs, where jobs can be handled on a cluster.
+- Involving high I/O throughput.
-- Remember result of expensive operations (cache)
-- Allow users to search data by keywords and filter data (search indexes)
-- Send a message (async) to another process (stream processing)
+- Storing data (database), remembering result of expensive operations (cache), allowing users to search data by keywords and filter data (search indexes), sending a message (async) to another process (stream processing), periodically crunch a large amount of accumulated data (batch processing)
-- Periodically crunch a large amount of accumulated data (batch processing) In general, data-intensive applications enable jobs can be performed within loosely embedded nodes in a cluster, often demanding on IO throughput.

 ### Metrics of Distributed Systems
 #### Reliability